0b10/notes/README.md

 * What are the different databases out there?
     * What are the use cases for each database type?
     * How is each database type categorised?
+    * What are strengths and weaknesses of each database type?
+* How to architect a database?
+    * How to do data modelling?
+        * What tools are used?
+    * What are the best practices?
+* SQL
+    * What is the strength of SQL?
+    * What are the best frameworks/ORMs/query builders for Node?
+    * What are the best security practices?
+    * How to build efficient queries?
+        * How to leverage indexing?
+        * What do bad queries look like?
+    * How does data modelling affect query efficiency?
+* General
+    * How to use triggers?
+        * Why would you use triggers, what are some common use cases?

 #### CI/CD